FGASA MARINE GUIDING LEVEL 1 - THE SYLLABUS OUTLINE

 - Be able to understand by definition what is meant by a universe, galaxy and solar system.

-- Know the position of the nine planets in the solar system in terms of their distance from the Sun.
+- Know the position of the eight planets in the solar system in terms of their distance from the Sun.

 - Be able to point out the constellations of Orion, Scorpio and the Southern Cross.